AI literacy: Closing the artificial intelligence skills gap

 Today’s conventional wisdom indicates that AI literacy skills are important not just for employees, but for individuals as they experience the real-world impact of AI.

-After all, many people’s daily lives now include an array of AI-related activities, such as reading AI-curated news headlines, interacting with customer service chatbots, riding in AI-guided vehicles, and using consumer-facing generative AI (gen AI) applications including ChatGPT.
+After all, many people’s daily lives now include an array of AI-related activities, such as reading AI-curated news headlines, interacting with customer service chatbots, riding in AI-guided vehicles, and using consumer-facing generative AI (gen AI) apps including ChatGPT.

 “[W]hen people know about artificial intelligence, they’re able to make better decisions for themselves and for their communities,” Charlotte Dungan, COO of The AI Education Project, said in an interview with Harvard Ed.
 Magazine.
 “They don’t have to be a programmer to benefit from learning about AI and I think everyone deserves access to that information.”3